gustavolarsen/job-list/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size
 - See hover states for all interactive elements on the page
-- Select and submit a number rating
-- See the "Thank you" card state after submitting a rating
+- Filter job listings based on the categories

 ## Links